Personal Injury Lawyer

 Personal injury lawyers compare a client’s injuries, and the specific impact those injuries have had on the client, to similar cases in which local juries returned verdicts.
 That comparison provides a stronger basis for valuing pain and suffering than blind reliance on an arbitrary multiplier.

 Unfortunately, the availability of insurance and a policy’s limits can have an impact on settlement values, particularly when injuries are caused by an individual who has no significant resources.
 Some cases settle for the policy’s maximum coverage because there are no other funds available to pay a verdict.

 Intangible factors also play a role.
 Will a jury like the accident victim?
 Will a jury sympathize or identify with the person who caused the accident?
 Are local juries known for returning high or low verdicts in particular kinds of cases?

-A personal injury lawyer Brookhaven, GA relies on is able to assess intangible factors based on the experience they gain representing different kinds of clients who are involved in different kinds of accidents.
+A personal injury lawyer is able to assess intangible factors based on the experience they gain representing different kinds of clients who are involved in different kinds of accidents.
 No personal injury settlement calculator and substitute for the good judgment of a personal injury attorney.